smpb/net-cloudpt/README.md

 ## `copy_ref`

 Creates, and returns, a copy reference to the file in `path`.
-This can be used to copy that file to another user's CloudPT.
+This can be used to copy that file to another user's MEO Cloud.

     $response = $cloud->copy_ref( path => '/Music/cover.png' );